 But first, there are a few things you'll want to consider in order to find the best fitness tracker for you.
 Most fitness bands and smartwatches keep tabs on the basics; heart-rate tracking, sleep-cycle monitoring, and other wellness metrics.
 If you want to get a device that will work best for your needs, you'll need to dig into the specifics.

-Best Fitness Trackers of 2022
+Best Fitness Trackers of 2023 - Our Top Picks

 - Best Overall Fitness Tracker: Garmin vivosmart 4